sswangg/sswangg.github.io/getstarted.md

 - [Khan Academy](https://www.khanacademy.org/computing) has lessons on how to code too!
 - [Sololearn](https://www.sololearn.com/home) is a great resource for if you want to learn a specific language.
 Marcus, the previous president, recommended going through Sololearn for basics then moving on to introductory problems on [Hackerrank](https://www.hackerrank.com/)
 - [edX](https://www.edx.org/) is just great and you can find everything on it
+- Last but not least is this [python book](http://openbookproject.net/thinkcs/python/english3e/index.html).
+Python is a great language to start with and this is a great book if you're a really motivated reader.

-Note that this is not a comprehensive list by any means.
+Please note that this is not a comprehensive list by any means.

-If you're really indecisive, just do CS50 for an overview of cs, The Odin Project for web development, Sololearn + Hackerrank for a specific language, and edX for anything else.

 ### Coding Communities

+Coding communities can be a great place to ask any questions you have, seek help with projects, or just to chat with other people about programming

+- The [CS50 Discord Server](https://discord.gg/cs50) is a great resource for if you're going through CS50
+- The [Python Discord Server](https://discord.gg/python) can answer any python questions you have
+- [The Coding Den](https://discord.gg/code) is a discord server for general coding stuff
+- There are plenty of other communities on discord, reddit, and slack.
+It shouldn't be too hard to find them with google